 Self-control refers to the ability to regulate one’s actions, thoughts and emotions.
 Stimuli that evoke emotions attract our attention more rapidly and more efficiently that “neutral” stimuli.
 Although this attentional bias towards emotional objects may provide some evolutionary advantage on average, it may also impair adapted cognition.
 For example, it may be problematic to be distracted by an emotional stimulus rather than prioritize the attentional processing of an information that is relevant to one’s current goal.
 In other words, emotional content is only advantageous or beneficial if it prioritizes the processing of a stimulus that is relevant for the one’s current goal.
 However, the voluntary control of this emotional bias may be difficult, and hence demand an increased allocation of attentional resources.
 Our working hypothesis here is that this control results from a motivational arbitrage between the cost of cognitive effort and the ensuing benefit.

 We use the so-called Rapid Serial Visual Presentation (RSVP) protocol, in which a series of fearful and neutral faces are briefly presented to the participant in a continuous flow.
 Participants have to detect the gender of the “target” face, which is shown right after a “distractor” face that induces an attentional blink.
-Let’s consider the performance gap between a situation in which the target is a fearful face and the distractor is a neutral face (beneficial condition or BC), and the inverse situation (detrimental condition or DC).
+Let us consider the performance gap between a situation in which the target is a fearful face and the distractor is a neutral face (beneficial condition or BC), and the inverse situation (detrimental condition or DC).
 This gap quantifies one’s inability to inhibit the emotional bias.
 We define “control efficacy” in terms of the reduction of this gap when reward at stake increases.

 The full experimental session is a 2x3 factorial design: